Frank O'Flynn: Parliamentary career

 During the Fourth Labour Government he was a cabinet minister and served as Minister of Defence from 1984 to 1987.
 He was also Minister of State, Minister in charge of War Pensions, Minister in charge of Rehabilitation, Deputy Minister of Foreign Affairs and Associate Minister of Overseas Trade and Marketing.
 As Minister of Defence he famously said that "he would defend New Zealand by blowing up bridges and tunnels."
 He was instrumental in developing Labour's nuclear-free policies, which despite resulting in the breakdown of ANZUS, O'Flynn described as "by far the brightest thing [the Government] had done."
 He had a meeting in Malaysia in 1985 with United States Secretary of State George Shultz, where Shultz lambasted New Zealand's stance but O'Flynn defended their position resulting in deadlock.

-O'Flynn disliked the Defence portfolio and felt the officials at the Ministry of Defence took him for granted on many issues.
+O'Flynn disliked the defence portfolio and felt the officials at the Ministry of Defence took him for granted on many issues.
 On three occasions (July, August and December 1985) he threatened to resign as minister after Lange failed to back him during a disagreement with officials regarding the posting of a Defence official overseas at great cost to the taxpayer.
-O'Flynn thought that it was a waste of public money and that the official was little more than 'a big, dull fat Poo-Bah'.
-His bench mate Michael Bassett felt that O'Flynn's dislike of the defence portfolio was more an expression of his disappointment that Lange had broken his promise of giving him the position of Attorney-General.
+O'Flynn thought that it was a waste of public money and that the official was little more than "a big, dull fat Poo-Bah".
+His bench mate Michael Bassett felt that O'Flynn's dislike of the defence portfolio was more an expression of his disappointment that Lange had broken his promise of giving him the position of attorney-general.
 O'Flynn and Lange became increasingly estranged and their communications were reduced to being conducted through Bassett as an intermediary.
 Not long after deciding to retire, he suffered a stroke (which he later recovered from) and was unable to deliver his valedictory speech in Parliament.
 It was read instead by Mike Moore on his behalf.

+O'Flynn was appointed to the Privy Council in 1987; however, his ill-health prevented him from travelling to England to be sworn into the Privy Council by Queen Elizabeth II.

 Life after politics

-He was appointed to the Privy Council in 1987; however, that same ill-health prevented him from travelling to England to be sworn into the Council by Queen Elizabeth II.
-He suffered a stroke in that year which led to a permanent disability, he then retired to Raumati Beach.
+O'Flynn suffered a stroke in 1987 that led to a permanent disability, and he retired to Raumati Beach.

-O'Flynn died on 17 October 2003 in Paraparaumu, a week shy of his 85th birthday.
-He was survived by his wife, Sylvia and his four children.
-He was buried at Karori Cemetery.
+O'Flynn died on 17 October 2003 in Paraparaumu, a week shy of his 85th birthday, and was buried at Karori Cemetery.
+His wife, Sylvia O'Flynn, died in 2012.

+Honours and awards

+In 1977, O'Flynn was awarded the Queen Elizabeth II Silver Jubilee Medal, and in 1990 he received the New Zealand 1990 Commemoration Medal.